emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 5

-^ Mentoring is more exploratory.
-You build a relationship and focus on trends and approaches to work.
-For example what goals are right for that person?
-What are their values?
-How do they feel about work?
-Or how do they build an approach for achieving these goals.
+^ Mentoring is a more exploratory relationship.
+You build it and focus on trends and approaches to work.
+What goals are even right for you?
+What are your values?
+How do you feel about the work?

 ---